erikparner/conclusion_generator/README.md

 ### Conclusion generator

-The file Conclusion_function.R contains two functions for generating the conclusions in the paper Schmidt and Parner (2024), The Conclusion Generator, to appear in Annals of Epidemiology.
+The file Conclusion_function.R contains two functions for generating the conclusions in the paper Schmidt and Parner (2024), The Conclusion Generator, to appear in Annals of Epidemiology ([Paper](https://www.sciencedirect.com/science/article/pii/S1047279724001042)).

 * conclusionAB creates the conclusion in the Statistical Mode.
 * conclusionC creates the conclusion in the Clinical Mode.